 Joyce University has a strong commitment to the principles and practices of equal opportunity for all throughout the community.
-Joyce University does not discriminate on the basis of race, color, creed, gender identity or expression, age, sexual orientation, national and ethnic origin, or disability status in the administration of its educational and admissions policies, employment policies, scholarship and loan programs, or other college-administered programs.
+Joyce University does not discriminate on the basis of race, color, creed,

 The NWCCU address was corrected 03/24/2025.
 See Appendix K for previous information.